Skip to main content

 Entity registration

-Once the reverse-provisioning-template.yaml file is ready, it's time to register the related entity inside witboost.
+Once the reverse-provisioning-template.yaml file is defined, you can register the ReverseProvisioningTemplate entity in the Witboost Catalog.

 Automated way